Roguelichen/minigrod/README.md

 # Minigrod

-Minigrod is a blood bowl playing ai developed for the 2020 Bot Bowl competition.
+Minigrod is a blood bowl playing ai developed for the 2020 Bot Bowl competition (https://njustesen.github.io/ffai/bot-bowl-ii).
 It is based on the 2019 winner, Grod Bot, but with a number of improvements.

 ## Improvements